Seon2020/reading-notes/README.md

 # Reading Notes
 These are my reading notes for Code 301 and Code 401 at **Code Fellows**.
 I am excited to work on refining my coding skills. :smile: [Click here](https://github.com/Seon2020/reading-notes.git) to naviagte to my Reading Notes Repository.

+Things I hope to gain from the readings:
+- Better understanding of dev environments
+- A more refined approach to building interactive web pages
+- Better utilization of animation properties in CSS
+- Tips and tricks for becoming a better programmer

-## Code 301 - Intermediate Software Development
+## Code 301 - Intermediate Software Development (JavaScript)

 **Table of Contents:**
 1. [SMACSS and Responsive Web Design](01.md)